Salalah International Airport: Early years

 An airfield was established at Salalah in 1935 by the British Royal Air Force for operations in support of the Sultan of Oman.
 Aircraft based there operated during the Jebel Akhdar War between 1954 and 1957, and the Dhofar War between 1962 and 1976.
 The British presence at RAF Salalah ended in 1977.

 Salalah Airport opened as a civilian facility in 1977.
 Initially, it only handled domestic flights from Muscat and a few chartered flights to UAE or Qatar.
 Oman Air Services (OAS) began services to Salalah in 1982 and the inaugural flight of Oman Air arrived from Muscat in April 1993.
 Co-located with the civilian airport is a military airbase of the Royal Air Force of Oman called RAFO Salalah.

 In 2003, Salalah Airport got the status of an international airport.
 Oman Air began scheduled services to Dubai from Salalah in 2003, leading to increased passenger traffic while other Gulf carriers operated flights only during the Khareef season.
 The following year, Air India commenced operations to Kozhikode and then to Cochin, making it the first airline to operate non-seasonal international flights to Salalah.
-Since 2003, the airport experienced increases in passenger traffic and civilian aircraft traffic.
-The area is a popular tourist destination for both local citizens and foreigners, especially from July to September when the Asian monsoon touches the region commencing the start of the Khareef season, making it an unusually attractive location within the normally arid Gulf region.
-Currently is considered the second most important airport in the country.
+Since 2003, the airport has experienced increase in passenger traffic and civilian aircraft traffic.
+The area is a popular tourist destination for both Omani citizens and foreigners, especially from July to September when the Asian monsoon touches the region, commencing the start of the Khareef season, making it an unusually attractive location within the normally arid Gulf region.
+Currently, Salalah is considered the second most important airport in the country.